 Why Dogs Chase

 Dogs evolved as endurance specialists.
-Wild canines, like wolves and coyotes, use speed to run down prey, and our puppies are but one paw-step away from wild cousins and have retained this instinct.
+Wild canines, like wolves and coyotes, use speed to run down prey.
+Domesticated dogs are but one step away from their wild cousins and have retained this instinct to run.

 When the dog doesn’t have a natural outlet to retrieve ducks or herd sheep, all that instinct spills into other areas.
 However, chasing inappropriate objects like bicycles or cars, or animals like the neighbor's livestock, can become a problem that may have unfortunate or even deadly consequences.